tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-agent.md

-# Tapdata Cloud
+# TapData Cloud

 import Content from '../../reuse-content/_cloud-features.md';

 <Content />

-The Tapdata Agent is an essential component for data synchronization, data heterogeneity, and data pipeline scenarios.
-While it is recommended to install the Tapdata Agent within the local network where the database is located for real-time processing, an alternative option is available.
-You can also install the Tapdata Agent on the Tapdata Cloud server, eliminating the need for setting up a machine locally.
+The TapData Agent is an essential component for data synchronization, data heterogeneity, and data pipeline scenarios.
+While it is recommended to install the TapData Agent within the local network where the database is located for real-time processing, an alternative option is available.
+You can also install the TapData Agent on the TapData Cloud server, eliminating the need for setting up a machine locally.
 This provides flexibility and convenience for managing your data flow.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';